Guseyn/guseyn.com/web-app/md/posts/being-programmer-is-not-enough.md

 If you're full stack developer you already have a good knowledge on how to implement something from the scratch.
 Try to avoid over engineering and keep it simple.
 I would suggest a really good book on how you can achieve that: [Getting Real](https://basecamp.com/gettingreal) (it's absolutely free).

-Try to find people/resource that can help you to learn and increase your knowledge on something that you're lacking at the moment.
+Try to find people/resources that can help you to learn and increase your knowledge on something that you're lacking at the moment.

 I think the most important thing about the implemetation of the ideas is that you need to work on it everyday.
 If you cannot do something today because you don't have enough time or you're struggling with something, just try to write down you plans, or at least how you would approach some problems in the future.

-It's better to do little everyday than something big once in a while.
+It's better to do something little everyday than something big once in a while.
 The more consistent you are, the more chances that you would value your work and will continue the implmentation.
-And again, if you've chosem the right idea, being consistent is not a huge problem.
+And again, if you've chosen the right idea, being consistent is not a huge problem.

 ### Rely on yourself